Maria Berlinska: Invisible Battalion series

 In 2015, Berlinska became the project coordinator for Invisible Battalion (Невидимий батальйон), a report examining the participation of women in the Ukrainian armed forces.
-The title referred to the unknown role of women fighting for Ukraine in the War in Donbas.
+The title referred to the unknown role of women fighting for Ukraine in the war in Donbas.
 The report, by Tamara Martsenyuk, Anna Hrytsenko, and Anna Kvit, was presented in Kyiv in December 2015, and was published in English and Ukrainian by UN Women and the Kyiv-Mohyla Law and Politics Journal in 2016.

 The report found that female soldiers were forbidden by law from holding military commands, did not have basic needs met, and, despite some women being in combat roles, were all categorized as support personnel.
 As a result, female soldiers did not receive the same salaries, legal protections, compensation for injuries, post-combat trauma care, and opportunities for career advancement in the military as male personnel.
 Largely because of the report, the Ministry of Defence issued Decree 337, allowing women to officially serve as snipers, intelligence officers, and commanders of military hardware, and in 2017 opened up 62 combat positions to women.

-In 2017, Berlinska organized and produced a documentary film also titled Invisible Battalion, profiling six female soldiers who served in the War in Donbas without being recognized for it: Yuliia Paievska, a paramedic; Yulia Matvienko, called "Belka", a sniper, officially listed as a medical assistant; Olena Bilozerska, another sniper, never officially enlisted; Oksana Yakubova, suffering from post-traumatic stress disorder (PTSD); Andriana Susak, who fought to retake Schastia while wearing a balaclava to hide her gender, and was officially listed as a seamstress; and Daria Zubenko, paramedic.
+In 2017, Berlinska organized and produced a documentary film also titled Invisible Battalion, profiling six female soldiers who served in the war in Donbass without being recognized for it: Yuliia Paievska, a paramedic; Yulia Matvienko, called "Belka", a sniper, officially listed as a medical assistant; Olena Bilozerska, another sniper, never officially enlisted; Oksana Yakubova, suffering from post-traumatic stress disorder (PTSD); Andriana Susak, who fought to retake Schastia while wearing a balaclava to hide her gender, and was officially listed as a seamstress; and Daria Zubenko, paramedic.
 It was 89 minutes long, in Ukrainian and Russian with English subtitles.
 Berlinska did not have any film production training, so again she learned from the Internet.
 The executive producer was Oksana Ivantsiv, and it was directed by Iryna Tsilyk, Svitlana Lischynska and Alina Gorlova.
 Each of the directors directed two of the soldiers' stories.
 The directors worked unpaid.
 Lischynska directed the two stories about the snipers, which were filmed at the front.

 In 2018, Berlinska produced the sequel documentary No Obvious Signs (Явних проявів немає; referring to the fact that psychological trauma is not as visible as physical wounds), directed by Gorlova, about Yakubova's struggles with PTSD.
 This film won the MDR Film Prize for Outstanding Eastern European Documentary at the 2018 Dok Leipzig film festival.